turingschool/backend-curriculum-site/module3/intermission_work.md

 [jQuery](https://www.codeschool.com/courses/try-jquery)

-Jquery is a popular javascript library for manipulating the content of web pages.
+JQuery is a popular javascript library for manipulating the content of web pages.
 Dip your toes in with this introductory Jquery class.

 ### Submission

-Submit your work here: [Survey Link](https://forms.gle/kMZHKfm6TxETynvNA)
+Submit your work here: [Survey Link](https://forms.gle/4HCHYoyeJtutRuV27)

-*It is due Saturday August 10th, at 5pm*
+*It is due Saturday September 28th, at 5pm*